What is the Sports Premium?

 View the embedded image gallery online at:

-The government has provided funding of £150 million per annum for the academic years 2015/6 and 2016/7 to provide new and substantial primary school funding.
-The funding is being provided jointly by the Departments for Education, Health and Culture, Media and Sport, and will see the money going directly to primary school Head teachers to spend on improving the quality of sport and P.E. for all of their children.Each school will receive £8,000 plus an extra £5 per pupil (years 1-6) each year for the next 2 years; a total of £8760 for Wilden All Saints Primary school in each of the two academic years.
+The funding is being provided jointly by the Departments for Education, Health and Culture, Media and Sport, and will see the money going directly to primary school Head teachers to spend on improving the quality of sport and P.E. for all of their children.Each school will receive £16,000 plus an extra £10 per pupil (years 1-6) each year for the next 2 years; a total of £ for Wilden All Saints Primary school in 2021-22.
 The money can be spent on sport and P.E. provision in schools.
 The money will be used so that all children benefit regardless of their sporting ability.

 Purpose of the Funding.